smshyamsundar/oxidized-configs/README.md

-Sample configurations for setting up oxidized plugin in librenms setup.
+Sample configurations for setting up the oxidized plugin in librenms setup.

 This included the integration of the network device monitoring systems and syslog.